 Is it normal to be scared and worried?

 Our law firm has worked with thousands of injured workers and their families since 1968.
 Many of those clients have also been scared, anxious, worried and simply needed someone who could answer their questions so that they understood their legal rights and benefits.
 In today’s world, the system has evolved where legal representation is a necessity in virtually all cases.
 All of the insurance carriers and employers have law firms representing them.
 You and your family also deserve legal representation so that your future and your family are protected.
 The fact that you have been injured is nothing to be embarrassed about and meeting with one our attorneys is strictly confidential.
 We can meet with you in our office, at your home or even at the hospital.
 We believe after you meet with one of our qualified attorneys, many of your questions will be answered, leaving you with encouragement and hope instead of fear and worry.

-Why should Smith, Feddeler & Smith represent me?
+Why should Smith, Feddeler & Smith, P.A., represent me?